Employers – Extending a permit EU Blue CardsEmployers – Extending a permit EU Blue Cards

 It is the employee who chooses to apply for a permanent residence permit.
 As an employer, you do not need to do anything in your part of the extension application.

-The employee can apply for an extension of their EU Blue Card no earlier than four months before the current permit expires.
+The employee can apply for an extension of their EU Blue Card no earlier than two months before the current permit expires.
 You must apply before the current permit expires.

 The Swedish Migration Agency recommends that you submit the application no more than 30 days before the current work permit will expire.
 This is because we cannot make a decision about a permanent residence permit application until the current permit has expired.